 We believe our brand image and corporate reputation will play an increasingly important role in enhancing our competitiveness and maintaining our growth.
 Many factors, some of which are beyond our control, may negatively impact our brand image and corporate reputation if not properly managed.
 These factors include our ability to provide superior services to our end customers, successfully conduct marketing and promotional activities, manage relationships with and among network partners, manage complaints and negative publicity, and maintain a positive perception of our company, our peers and the express delivery industry in general.
 For instance, one of our business outlets in Chengdu, Sichuan province, was found to have transported puppies and kittens in inhumane way as part of pet blind box sales on e-commerce sites in May 2021, which caused damage to our brand image.
-Any actual or perceived deterioration of our service quality, which is based on an array of factors including the loss of important customers.
+Any actual or perceived deterioration of our service quality, which is based on an array of factors including customer satisfaction, number of complaints as well as number of accidents, may subject us to damages, including the loss of important customers.
 Any negative publicity against us or our peers may harm our corporate reputation and may result in changes to government policies and the regulatory environment.
 If we are unable to promote our brand image and protect our corporate reputation, we may not be able to maintain and grow our customer base and our business and our growth prospects may be adversely affected.